-- Change in perception of other topics e.g. art and activism - Change in skill evaluation - Comparison of opinions and changes of opinions among different demographic categories
+- Change in science perception - Change in perception of other topics e.g. art and activism - Change in skill evaluation - Comparison of opinions and changes of opinions among different demographic categories

 This survey can also be compared to results of other evaluation methods, such as the Skill Archive, to further evaluate development of skills and perceptions.